KelvinoKing/alx-system_engineering-devops/0x01-shell_permissions/README.md

 101-symbolic_link_permissions --> Changes the owner and the group of _hello to vincent and staff respectively, _hello is a symbolic link

 102-if_only script --> Changes the owner of the file hello to betty if only its owned by guillaume

+103-Star_Wars script --> Script plays the StarWarsIV episode in the terminal